Murder mystery parties are great fun and good team building activities with the added tension that your team mate might

 There are some good murder mystery boxed games out there, however they won't be adapted to your own group of friends or family, so if you're planning on hosting a murder mystery party one solution is to create your own murder mystery game!

 This can seem like a daunting task and if you're not used to creating games, then I'd recommend starting with a small group (say 5 to 10 players) for your first one.
-A murder mystery requires characters to all be interconnected in different ways, particularly to the victim.
+A whodunnit requires characters to all be interconnected in different ways, particularly to the victim.
 Having a large group obviously makes this more of a challenge.

 So, how do you set about creating the game?